adityacse01/pyhtonproject/README.md

 > Download it as a **ZIP file**, create your own repo, then
 > add Github as remote origin and push.

-> After that, give Travis access to your Github repo and trigger a build on Travis.
+> Then give Travis access to your Github repo and trigger a build on Travis.

 This application has some simple Python code and test classes for unit tests.
 By convention, the test class files end in `_test.py`.